ambar-ashish/interview-prep/system-design/High Level Design/Fundamentals/Basics.md

 Forward proxies are often referred as just proxies.

 Reverse Proxy:
-A server that sits between clients and servers and acts on behalf of servers, typically usedfor logging, load balancing and caching.
+A server that sits between clients and servers and acts on behalf of servers, typically used for logging, load balancing and caching.

 Nginx : popular webserver that is often used as a reverse proxy and load balancer.